Abson-dev/plan/examples.md

 This yields a diagram like the one given below.
-Comparison of the colours of the task components with the vertical line suggests that this student is a little behind on her literature review, but has kept up with her plans for the development of analysis tools, and that her thesis progress is faster than expected.
-It's probably time to start organizing papers and her thesis proposal.
-Note that the writing of the proposal is included in "Thesis work" here; probably she will make a similar diagram for her proposal, but with task items for chapters and papers.
+Comparison of the colours of the task components with the vertical line suggests that this student is a little behind on her literature review, but has kept up with her plans for the development of analysis tools.
+She is making excellent progress on her thesis goals.
+In this diagram, the writing of that proposal is included in "Thesis work", but when she makes a gantt diagram for her proposal, she should be far enough along to make plans at the chapter/paper level.

 ![gantt](gantt.png)